huvuqu/root_avd/README.md

 **TIP: Superuser may not always persist after reboot, to fix:**
 1. From a root shell, start `su --daemon&`
 1. Root should now work.
+1. Optional: Look for the temporary emulator system image; you can back this up and use it as a patched system.